Nebukam/mkfont/docs/_sources/guides/tips-and-tricks.md

 Since components work by importing existing glyphs, it comes in handy to create ligatures with human-readable names *(like you would with layers in a tidy photoshop document)*, set them to not be exported along with the font, and voila, you got yourself a component library!

 > This is especially useful when working with complex icon sets, or when naming artboards as Unicode value isn't an option.
-The {% include lk id='Complex icon font' %} guide is a good demonstration of that.
+The {% include lk id='Composite icon font' %} guide is a good demonstration of that.
 {: .infos}

 ---